ssricardo/ssricardo.github.io/_posts/2017-11-14-rest-swagger-mvn.md

 			<scope>provided</scope>
 		</dependency>

-Furthermore it isn't necessary to package and configure Jackson, Scala and other libs.
+Furthermore, it isn't necessary to package and configure Jackson, Scala and other libs.
 Done!
 You can use Swagger auto generated documentation, without having it packaged.

 *!EOF*